3.6 Integration of young people in the labour market

 Funding of existing schemes/initiatives

-The unemployment insurance system is a voluntary scheme administered by private unemployment insurance funds but largely publicly funded.
-In order to be entitled to unemployment benefit, an unemployed person must be a member of an unemployment insurance fund (a-kasse) and pay a membership fee.
+The unemployment insurance system is a voluntary scheme administered by private unemployment insurance funds but is largely publicly funded.
+In order to be entitled to unemployment benefits, an unemployed person must be a member of an unemployment insurance fund (A-kasse) and pay a membership fee.

-The cash benefit and early retirement schemes are publicly financed.
+The cash benefits and early retirement schemes are publicly financed.

 The scheme of leave and benefits in the event of childbirth is publicly financed (Lov om ret til orlov og dagpenge ved barsel, LBK nr 1391 af 30/09/2022).
-Udbetaling Denmark is the responsible authority for the paying of maternity/paternity benefits.
-Unemployed parents on parental leave receive parental leave benefit if they are insured.
-The benefit is administered by unemployment insurance funds (A-kasser) but is largely financed by the state.
-Uninsured unemployed parents can be entitled to cash benefit.
+Udbetaling Denmark is the authority responsible for paying maternity/paternity benefits.
+Unemployed parents on parental leave receive parental leave benefits if they are insured.
+The benefit is administered by unemployment insurance funds (a-kasser) but is largely financed by the state.
+Uninsured unemployed parents can be entitled to cash benefits.

 Some employees are entitled to a salary during a part of or the whole leave period.
 The right to salary during a part of or the whole leave period depends on the employee’s collective agreement.